chengqihao/Maximal-kPlex/README.md

 ## Datasets
 We provide some small datasets in the file "datasets".

-The `.txt` files are the original datasets, while files with a suffix of `.bin` are preprocessed files we use.
+The `.txt` files are the original datasets, while files with suffix of `.bin` are preprocessed files we use.

 All the datasets can be found on SNAP and LAW
 ## Experiment